dotnet/docs/docs/csharp/programming-guide/concepts/expression-trees/how-to-use-expression-trees-to-build-dynamic-queries.md

 Fundamentally, an <xref:System.Linq.IQueryable> has two components:

 * <xref:System.Linq.IQueryable.Expression>&mdash;a language- and datasource-agnostic representation of the current query's elements, in the form of an expression tree.
-* <xref:System.Linq.IQueryable.Provider>&mdash;an object which knows how to translate the current query into actual .NET objects, a.k.a. an instance of a LINQ provider.
+* <xref:System.Linq.IQueryable.Provider>&mdash;an instance of a LINQ provider, which knows how to materialize the current query into a value or set of values.

 In the context of dynamic querying, the provider will usually remain the same; the expression tree of the query will differ from query to query.